KDE/clazy/README.md

 # Contributing patches

-New features go to master and bug fixes go to the 1.11 branch.
+New features go to master and bug fixes go to the last 1.X branch.
 The preferred way to contributing is by using KDE's GitLab instance, see <https://community.kde.org/Infrastructure/GitLab>.